-In response to the COVID-19 pandemic, The Local Group has cancelled all of our “in-person” activities.
-We anticipate conditions will be improving throughout the Spring.
-As a result, we are beginning to schedule events after July 1, 2021 with the understanding that each activity will be re-assessed based upon prevailing conditions.
+In response to the COVID-19 pandemic, The Local Group had cancelled all of our “in-person” activities.
+We have been holding our monthly meeting virtually on Zoom.
+With the new COVID-19 health guidelines, we can now begin to gather out doors once again.
+As a result, we are starting to schedule public outreach events after July 1, 2021 with the understanding that each activity will be re-assessed based upon prevailing conditions.

 Observing the Sun by: Simon Tang